 Jordan | Nabatean Treasures

 Fly to the Hashemite Kingdom of Jordan, a country with outstanding ancient history and beautiful desert landscapes.
-Explore Wadi Rum, known as Valley of the Moon, the largest — and most magnificent — of Jordan’s desert landscapes.
-Enjoy an exhilarating 4x4 experience as you explore the rose-tinted mountains where Bedouin tribes still camp.
-Discover Jordan’s most iconic treasure, the ancient city of Petra, built between 800 BC to AD 100 by the Nabatean Arabs.
-Explore alongside an archaeologist and enjoy a private lunch in a cavern on the site.
+The next day, discover Jordan’s most iconic treasure, the ancient city of Petra, built between 800 BC and AD 100 by the Nabatean Arabs.
+Meet with an archaeologist and enjoy a private lunch in a cavern on the site.
 On your last evening here, enjoy a special candlelit dinner at “Little Petra” (Siq el-Barid), among the temples, enhanced with dramatic lighting and traditional music.
 Siq el-Barid is a classical temple that stands guard outside the miniature siq, which appears to have been an important suburb of the city of Petra.
 The narrow file, only some 380 yards long, is crammed with tombs, temples, houses, water channels and cisterns.
+The next day, explore Wadi Rum, known as the Valley of the Moon, the largest and most magnificent of Jordan’s desert landscapes.
+Enjoy an exhilarating 4x4 experience as you explore the vast sand dunes and rose-tinted mountains where Bedouin tribes still camp.
 Return to Aqaba’s airport and rejoin the crew of your private jet.

 Sicily | Mediterranean Jewel

-Spectacularly perched on the side of a mountain, Taormina, Sicily, offers a vibrant taste of Sicilian dolce vita.
-Experience the atmosphere of a 19th-century Sicilian wedding during a private welcome party in one of the town squares, complete with folk dancing and music, entertainment and traditional delicacies.
-Take in the nearby artisan villages as you drive your own vintage Alfa Romeo or Fiat 500, stopping to see a traditional opera dei pupi marionette performance, play a traditional mouth harp, and visit a local Sicilian cart decorator workshop.
-Meet a local historian, who delves into the history and realities of the Mafia in Sicily.
-Explore the ancient Greek theater of Taormina, built in the third century BC, during an exclusive visit.
-Discover the charming town of Taormina during a privately guided walking tour, and then journey to the heart of Mount Etna volcano in 4x4 vehicles, exploring the lava flows, craters and grottoes created by this force of nature.
-Enjoy exclusive access to the Etna Observatory to enjoy an aperitif at sunset.
-Finish your time in Sicily with a gala farewell dinner at the Palace Duchi di Santo Stefano, opened privately for you.
+Spectacularly perched on the side of a mountain, Taormina, Italy, offers a vibrant taste of the Sicilian dolce vita.
+Hit the road and take in the nearby artisan villages as you drive your own vintage Alfa Romeo or Fiat 500, stopping to see a traditional opera dei pupi (marionette performance), play a traditional mouth harp and visit a local Sicilian cart-decorator workshop.
+Meet a local historian who delves into the history and realities of the Mafia in Sicily.
+Explore the ancient Greek theater of Taormina, built in the third century BC.
+Discover the charming town of Taormina on a privately guided walking tour, then journey to the heart of Mount Etna in 4x4 vehicles.
+Cap off your time in Sicily with a gala farewell dinner held in a town square opened just for your group.
+Experience the atmosphere of a 19th-century Sicilian wedding, complete with folk dancing, music and traditional delicacies.
 The next morning, board your private jet for the flight back to Boston, U.S.A., where you bid farewell to your private jet crew and connect with your homebound flight.